cristiscu/snowflake-chatgpt/README.md

 ```
 Make sure the section says **[connections_snowflake]** (with an underscore _ separator), not **[connections.snowflake]**.

+The full procedure is [described in detail here](./secrets-toml.md).

 ## App #10: Snowflake Query Analyzer and Optimizer

 * **app1.py** - implementation as a local Streamlit web app.